mandric/resume/resume.md

 <span class="ar">Aug 2009 - Jun 2010 (11 months)</span>

 - Maintained production infrastructure on AWS
-- Developed Django and Bash APIs to automate production deployment on AWS
+- Developed Django, MySQL and Bash APIs to automate production deployment on AWS

 **Programmer Analyst at UC Berkeley Graduate School of Journalism**
 <span class="ar">Feb 2006 - Aug 2009 (3 years, 7 months)</span>

 - Lead developer for one of the largest online resources for [multimedia journalism](https://multimedia.journalism.berkeley.edu/)
-- Led Django refactor and development team transition into MVC patterns
+- Led Django/MySQL refactor and development team transition into MVC patterns
 - Automated maintenance and support for hundreds of Wordpress blogs

 **Co-founder RepSheet**